 - widely promotes the benefits of cycling and access to cycling.
 It raises public and political awareness of the needs of current and future cyclists.

-CTC Scotland encourages all types of cycling, on the road or off it.
+Cycling UK in Scotland encourages all types of cycling, on the road or off it.
 We support you if you already ride, or would like to ride, to work or school, for health, touring, sport and leisure – or just because it’s fun.
 They have been working for cycling for over a century.
 Nationally and locally, we use our knowledge to influence decision makers and help people discover how cycling can change lives.

 • provides expert, practical help and advice.